ni/nimi-python/docs/nidcpower/functions.rst

         for more information about supported devices.

     .. tip:: This method uses repeated capabilities (usually channels).
-If you call this method on the base session, then all repeated capabilities will be used.
-You can limit what repeated capabilities to use using the Python index notation:
+If called directly on the nidcpower.Session object, then it will apply to the full session.
+You can specify what repeated capabilities to use using the Python index notation:

         .. code:: python

-            session['0-2,4'].fetch_multiple(timeout, count)
+            session['0,1'].fetch_multiple(timeout, count)

     :param timeout: